AmirArdroudi/AmirArdroudi.github.io/content/projects/Ari2D-Tutorial.md

 ![ariyana 2d sprite test](/images/ari2d.jpg)

 ---

-I've creted a setup tutorial for Ariyana game engine 2D system as I created the 2D system of it.
-In Ariyana engine we have decided to build a wrapper around it in [beef language](https://www.beeflang.org/).
-In this tutorial I explaned steps of setuping a 2D environment in beef language based on this game engine.
+Created the 2D system for [Ariyana engine](https://github.com/AmirArdroudi/ariyana) and written setup documentation for 2D module system around [beef language](https://www.beeflang.org/) IDE in form of a tutorial.
+Which explains setting up the environment and scripting a 2D project.